srb3/terraform-linux-chef-automate-populate/README.md

 # Overview
 This module will connect to any ssh enabled server and run commands against an automate server via curl.
 It expects that curl and wget are already installed.
 Currently the module only supports enabling profiles in chef automate.
+This module can accept the output of the https://registry.terraform.io/modules/devoptimist/chef-automate/linux module by passing it jsonencoded to the autoamte_module variable.
+If this variable is set then you do not need to set either automate_url or automate_token.

 #### Supported platform families:
   * Debian